Following are the primary log files we should examine while investigating system restarts/reboots/crashes.

 • Out of Memory (OOM): While this can sometimes be a software issue, if it's accompanied by system freezes or crashes, it can indicate a problem with the system's RAM.

-Software Issues: Look for messages that point to a process or driver failure, such as:
+Look for messages that point to a process or driver failure, such as:

 • segmentation fault: A specific program tried to access a restricted memory location.